Link to Barnet Local Offer:Barnet Local Offer

 What kinds of Special Educational Needs (SEN) does the school provide for?

-At Monkfrith we aim to support children with four broad areas of need: communication and interaction, cognition and learning, social, emotional and mental health difficulties and sensory and physical.
+At Monkfrith we aim to support children in relation to four broad areas of need: communication and interaction; cognition and learning; social, emotional and mental health; sensory and physical.

 How does the school identify children and young people with SEN and assess their needs

 At different times in their school life a child or young person may have a special educational need.
-The Code of Practice 2014 defines SEN as:
+The SEN Code of Practice defines SEN as:

 “A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.